lpinilla/Snake/README.md

 # Snake
-Teaching myself C++ by creating an OOP Snake.
+Teaching myself C++ by creating a Snake game.

 To run the game: